 Brooms are one of the most basic but important tools, and come in various forms to meet different needs, especially in the foodservice industry.
 A broom that can perform the task at hand is vital to the sanitation and cleaning of any kitchen or restaurant, and The WEBstaurant Store has a large selection of brooms to match any task.
 We've created this buying guide to help you navigate the many facets of broom-buying and find the best broom to suit your needs.

 When choosing a broom, the best place to start is where you are.
 Figuring out what you have is vital to determining what you need.
 What type of space do you occupy?
 What type of floors do you have?
 Are there tight spaces and corners?
 What type of debris are you usually sweeping up?
 Deciding these factors will help narrow your options down and make it easier to choose the best broom type to fit your establishment.
 Use the chart below to navigate these variables.
-The glossary at the end can also help you easily identify the bristle type, bristle material or broom type that you might be looking for.
+The glossary at the end can also help you easily identify the bristle type, bristle material, or types of brooms that you might be looking for.

 Flagged Bristles: Ideal for collecting small dust and debris, flagged bristles are frayed at the ends to help collect small particles.

 Unflagged Bristles: Ideal for open areas and larger debris, unflagged bristles are straight bristles without frayed ends.
 They usually last longer than flagged bristles.